 A few months ago a close friend and I discussed the possibility of sharing a home together.
 At first it seemed like a good idea, but as we talked more about it, I came to realize that it probably wasn’t a great idea.
+I realized it wouldn’t work while following a thorough process to find a good housemate.
 So what happened?

 Our primary “must-haves” are similar.
 We both want to live in an area that isn’t too far from a major city that we can easily drive to.
 We both must have; a fenced yard for the dogs, private space within the house so we can work quietly, and also be able to enjoy alone time without the constant presence of another person or having to leave the house.
 Our taste in home decor is similar.
 We enjoy cooking and entertaining.
 But we do have some major differences that got me thinking that we could possibly end up not being friends.

 One dealbreaker boils down to location.
 She is close to her god daughter and wants to live near her.
 That limits the area of where to live.
 Whereas I’m flexible.
 (I do want to avoid extreme northeast winters).
 My preference would be to settle in Santa Monica, but my friends wants nothing to do with Southern California, citing expense and too much traffic.
 We both like Oregon (her god daughter lives outside of Portland) and Washington (where we both have friends), but we can’t quite pinpoint the spot that could make us happy.

 Housing cost is an issue.
 My friend can afford to buy a house (and I would rent from her) but certain areas are simply too expensive.
 Because she no longer is able to work, she needs to make sure that the money from the selling of her mother’s house is able to sustain her for several years along with her savings and social security.
 I have more flexibility–up to a certain point.
 Much of it depends on my income as a freelance writer.